Exotic Invertible Phases with Higher-Group Symmetries: Invertible exotic loop topological order in 3+1d

 \subsection{Microscopic model: $SO(3)_-$ gauge theory}

 In this section we will describe a gauge theory in 3+1d that has the spacetime two-group symmetry, and at low energy it flows to the invertible exotic loop topological order.
-It is the $SO(3)_-$ theory with $\theta=0$ in the notation of \cite{Aharony:2013hda}, where the subscript $-$ indicates that it has a non-trivial discrete theta parameter.
-The theory is also equivalent to $SO(3)_+$ theory with $\theta=2\pi$, where the subscript $+$ indicates that it has zero discrete theta parameter.
-This UV model on a spin manifold gives essentially the same physics as the combination of $m=3$ $\ZZ_2$ one-form symmetry SPT phase and the $\nu=2$ class DIII topological superconductor discussed in Subsection \ref{subsec:UVmodelspinmanifold}.
+It is the $SO(3)_-$ theory with $\theta=0$ in the notation of \cite{Aharony:2013hda}, where the subscript $-$ indicates that it has a non-trivial discrete theta parameter (given by (\ref{eqn:2formgaugeaction}) with $p=1$).
+The theory is also equivalent to $SO(3)_+$ theory with $\theta=2\pi$, where the subscript $+$ indicates that it has zero discrete theta parameter.\footnote{ On spin manifolds, the discrete theta angle has the identification $p\sim p+2$, and thus the discrete theta angles reduce to only two possible values as discussed in \cite{Aharony:2013hda}.
+Here, we consider the theory on general non-spin manifolds and distinguish four different discrete theta angles $p=0,1,2,3$ mod 4. } This UV model on a spin manifold gives essentially the same physics as the combination of the $\ZZ_2$ one-form symmetry SPT phase that belongs to the class $m=3$ in the $\mathbb{Z}_4$ classification \cite{Hsin:2018vcg,Tsui:2019ykk} (whose partition function is given by (\ref{eqn:1-formSPT})) and the $\nu=2$ class DIII topological superconductor discussed in Subsection \ref{subsec:UVmodelspinmanifold}.
 The difference is that the model described by the $SO(3)_-$ gauge theory is well-defined on both spin and non-spin manifolds.
 So in this subsection, we will focus on the model on a non-spin manifold.

 The discrete theta parameter can be described as follows.
 The $SO(3)$ gauge theory can be obtained from $SU(2)$ gauge theory by gauging the center electric $\mathbb{Z}_2$ one-form symmetry.
 Denote the two-form gauge field by $b$, which can be identified with the second Stiefel-Whitney class of the $SO(3)$ gauge field.
 The $SO(3)$ gauge theory has additional discrete theta term: